What Is a charitable remainder trust?

-A Charitable Remainder Trust is a lump-sum gift to The Community Foundation, from which donors or their designated beneficiaries receive annual payments.
+A charitable remainder trust is a lump-sum gift to CFWNC, from which donors or their designated beneficiaries receive annual payments.
 These payments may be either fixed or based on a specified percentage of the trust’s changing value, as specified by the donor.
-Once the beneficiary(ies) are deceased, the remainder of the trust is added to an endowed fund at The Community Foundation, created or selected by the fundholder.
+Once the beneficiary(ies) are deceased, the remainder of the trust is added to a fund at The Community Foundation, created or selected by the fundholder.

 - An annuity trust pays a fixed dollar amount each year, equal to at least 5% of the value of the assets placed in trust. ($500,000 placed in trust will generate $25,000 in annual income, regardless of market conditions.)

-- Charitable Remainder Trusts allow you to make larger gifts than might otherwise be possible, and often increase your spendable income in the process.
+- Charitable remainder trusts allow you to make larger gifts than might otherwise be possible, and often increase your income in the process.

 - Receive an immediate tax deduction for your gift, determined by the age of your beneficiary(ies), the value of the assets placed in trust and the size of the payout you select.

 - Enjoy significant capital gains tax reductions when you fund your trust with appreciated property.

 How do I create a charitable remainder trust?